Sleeqer/nestjs-saas-boilerplate/README.md

 **DB_DATABASE** - the actual database name to perform operations on.

+[WIP]

 ---

 ### 🏗 Choosing a Web Framework

 This boilerplate comes with [Fastify](https://github.com/fastify/fastify) out of the box as it offers [performance benefits](https://github.com/nestjs/nest/blob/master/benchmarks/all_output.txt) over Express.
 But this can be changed to use [Express](https://expressjs.com/) framework instead of Fastify.
 Please proceed with the steps below to change between the two.

-- Replace the following lines of code in the [main.ts file](https://github.com/msanvarov/nest-rest-typeorm-boilerplate/blob/master/src/main.ts) with the ones detailed below.
+- Replace the following lines of code in the [main.ts file](https://github.com/Sleeqer/nestjs-boilerplate/blob/master/src/main.ts) with the ones detailed below.

 Fastify: